opentrv/OTAESGCM/content/OTAESGCM/README_OTAESGCM.txt

   * APIs must be clear so that programmers know eg where padding must be supplied and for example even if inputs don't need padding, do output buffers?

+  * Non-block-sized data is not supported.
+All input buffers must be multiples of 128 bits.